Recommended Landscape Photography Gear

 If you understand exactly what you need to make great landscape images like a pro, you can concentrate on really making great landscape images without being burdened or held back by too much, too little or the wrong gear.

 Using the right tools is the foundation of beginning to grow as a landscape photographer since it frees you to develop your photographic skills as an artist.
-You can learn how to make great images, but first, you need the right tools.
+You can learn how to make great images by practicing, but first, you need the right tools.

 Gear vs Images